Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE.md

 3B.4 WHY THE BRIDGE FRAME MUST NEVER BE BYPASSED
 --------------------------------------------------------------------------------

-âš ï¸  HISTORICAL NOTE: During development, there were multiple attempts to "simplify" the pipeline by bypassing the Bridge Engine and passing raw frames directly to Wan I2V.
+ HISTORICAL NOTE: During development, there were multiple attempts to "simplify" the pipeline by bypassing the Bridge Engine and passing raw frames directly to Wan I2V.
 This is ALWAYS wrong.
 Here's why:

 BYPASS ATTEMPT 1: "Raw frame is good enough"
 - Reasoning: "The last frame has the right pose, just use it directly"
 - Why it fails: Wan I2V continues the VIDEO, not the IDENTITY.
 Each generation drifts slightly from the input.
 Without IP-Adapter re-anchoring, errors compound.

 BYPASS ATTEMPT 2: "LoRA handles identity"
 - Reasoning: "We have character LoRAs, they'll maintain identity"
 - Why it fails: LoRA biases the generation but doesn't LOCK it.
 The model can still drift within the LoRA's influence range.
 IP-Adapter provides hard anchor.

 BYPASS ATTEMPT 3: "Bridge adds latency, skip for speed"
 - Reasoning: "SDXL adds 5-10 seconds per cut, skip it for faster iteration"
 - Why it fails: You're iterating on a BROKEN pipeline.
 Fast garbage is still garbage.
  Identity drift will appear in any multi-shot test.

 BYPASS ATTEMPT 4: "Same model family is better"
 - Reasoning: "SDXL is different from Wan, style mismatch will occur"
 - Why it fails: The Bridge Frame is ONE frame.
 Wan immediately overwrites the style in frame 2+.
 The identity lock survives, the style doesn't matter.

 THE RULE: If you're tempted to bypass the Bridge Engine, you're solving the wrong problem.
 Fix whatever is making you want to bypass it instead.